 There have been a million lists made about how to get more out of yourself when you’re working from your home office.
-I’m not going to rehash any of those points – we all know that we need make it hard (or impossible) for ourselves to go on social media and to minimize distractions from other people.
+I’m not going to rehash any of those points – we all know that we need make it hard (or impossible) for ourselves to get lost scrolling through Instagram and to minimize distractions from other people, the lure of Netflix, and the dirty laundry.

-Instead this is a list of some new and creative ways that I’ve learned to get the most out of my days.
+Instead this is a list of some new and creative ways that I’ve learned to get the most out of my days working from home.
 They might not work for everyone, but for those type A nuts out there who get a kick out of checking things off lists like me, they just might work.

 The first thing I do every morning when I sit down at my desk is make my to do lists for the day.
-I use this lovely daily planner from Rifle Paper Co, divide the two columns into business and personal, and write out everything that I want to get done that day.
+I have a bullet journal and use it to write out everything that I want to get done that day.
 I try to think of absolutely everything that I’m working on, worried about, or think I might have time for at the end of my work day, and list that side-by-side with personal stuff that might distract me from being productive while I'm working.

 I do this for two reasons.
 First, if I have my personal stuff written down on my to do list, I’m not going to be worried about forgetting to do it, and I can take it out of my brain (much like the way Dumbledore uses the Pensieve...sorry, had to) so that there is room to focus on the tasks at hand.
 [Also at night if I’m having trouble falling asleep because I’m worrying about XYZ, I also find that starting this list the night before helps immensely.]

-Second, it’s awesome when I need to take a break from sitting at the computer, to be able to use those five or ten minutes to get something done like doing the dishes, booking a flight, or writing back to a personal message.
-This is part of my larger theory of productive procrastination – keep on reading.
+Second, it’s awesome when I need to take a break from sitting at the computer to be able to use those five or ten minutes to get something done like doing the dishes, booking a flight, or writing back to a personal message.
+This is part of my larger theory of productive procrastination.

 For example, if I am feeling stuck on how to make a design come together, I’ll let myself procrastinate by doing some bookkeeping, sending out invoices, or updating my portfolio.
 That way I’m still doing something that needs to get done, but I feel like I’m getting out of what I really didn’t want to be working on.
 It’s a great way to trick your brain into thinking it’s getting a break by just distracting it with something else.
 Brains are silly.